Navigation auf uzh.ch

 XENONnT

-One of the main objectives of XENONnT, after the enigmatic XENON1T low energy excess of electronic recoil events, is to probe this particular energy region.
-With an accumulated exposure of 1.16 tonne-years, the first results of XENONnT on the search for new physics in electronic recoil data observe no excess above background and set new and tighter limits on solar axions, an enhanced neutrino magnetic moment, and bosonic dark matter.
+One of the main objectives of XENONnT, after the enigmatic XENON1T low energy excess of electronic recoil events, was to probe this particular energy region.
+With an accumulated exposure of 1.16 tonne-years, the first results of XENONnT on the search for new physics in electronic recoil data observed no excess above background and set new and tighter limits on solar axions, an enhanced neutrino magnetic moment, and bosonic dark matter.